Frequently Asked Questions answered by Improv Everywhere founder, Charlie Todd

 There are no branches of Improv Everywhere, but we always enjoy seeing like-minded groups form in other cities.
 We request that groups do not use “Improv Everywhere” in their name.
 There are no “chapters” of Improv Everywhere so make sure it is clear that you are an independent group not officially affiliated.
 You also shouldn’t use the word “improv” in your name as it’s not a very accurate word to describe what we do; see below for more on that.

 If you are interested in running a No Pants Subway Ride in your city next January, please note that information about this will be made available in mid-December.
 Sign up for our mailing list to be the first to know when this is announced.

 Can I use your ideas?

 We’d rather you come up with your own new ideas, but we are OK with independent folks using our ideas for non-commercial, non-promotional purposes so long as you provide attribution.
 The Mp3 Experiment is the one exception to this.
 The Mp3 Experiment is a project that we often tour, and we therefore ask that you do not create your own versions.
 If you want to have us bring The Mp3 Experiment to your town, contact a local school, conference, or festival and tell them to hire us!
 We have staged it in dozens of cities around the world.

 Is there an age-limit to participating?

 Improv Everywhere missions are open to people of all ages.
-We suggest that anyone under the age of 18 have their parent’s permission to participate.
+We ask that anyone under the age of 18 have their parent’s permission to participate.

 Why do you do this?